Report a Hacker Here and Learn How to File a Police Report

 Department of Justice

-Finally, if you have a consumer complaint, such as misleading advertisements or shady actions by an online store, you can complain to the econsumer.gov website.
+• Finally, if you have a consumer complaint, such as misleading advertisements or shady actions by an online store, you can complain to the econsumer.gov website.
 This site is designed to handle complaints surrounding online stores and sellers.
-So if you’ve been mistreated by a storefront either in the US or internationally, they’ll be able to help you.
+So, if you’ve been mistreated by a storefront in the US or internationally, they can help you.

 Reporting Cybercrime in the UK